-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements for the year ended December 31, 2021.
 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+The key audit matters we judge that shall be communicated in the audit report are as follows: